krother/python_testing_tutorial/articles/find_pairs.md

-# Recap
+# Recap Puzzle

+The rows in the table got messed up!
-Match the test strategies with the according descriptions.
+Match the test strategies with the correct descriptions.

 | test strategy | description |
 |---------------|-------------|